Public validation benchmarks and consistency evidence

 How to run over 100 concurrent browser contexts with independent fingerprints using Per-Context Fingerprint architecture.
 Includes benchmark data, Puppeteer examples, and production optimization tips.

-Map your target checks to the right validation path
+Map your target checks to the right public validation path